TPLO surgery cost

 TPLO surgery cost - estimate from veterinary surgical center

-There are costs to consider in addition to those costs.
+There are even more costs to consider in addition to those costs.

 What is TPLO surgery?

-TPLO surgery has been shown to have great success rates for patients with severe cranial cruciate ligament ruptures or tears.
+TPLO has been shown to have great success rates for patients with severe cranial cruciate ligament ruptures or tears – we’ve had two so far for our dogs and are on the brink of a third.

 Costs in addition to TPLO surgery cost itself

-• Physical therapy – if you elect for additional therapy for your dog during the recovery process, this will be an additional cost
+• Physical therapy: If you elect additional therapy for your dog during the recovery process, this will be an additional cost

-• Sling – you may be given one when your pup comes home but if not, you’ll want to buy one.
-We’ve gone through two TPLO surgeries with our dogs and the sling was a huge help.
+• Sling; You may be given one when your pup comes home, but if not, you’ll want to buy one.
+We’ve gone through two TPLO surgeries with our dogs, and the sling was a huge help.
 You’ll see and hear that you can just as easily use a towel or a bed sheet.
-In our experience, the sling was a far superior in terms of ease of use and the comfort of the pooch.
+In our experience, the sling was far superior in terms of ease of use and the comfort of the pooch.
 Find them at Amazon or anywhere else.
-You can probably purchase one from your vet or your surgeon ahead of time as well.
+You can purchase one from your vet or your surgeon ahead of time.

 If things don’t work out…?